 Growing up, I was blessed with parents who consistently instilled in me strong feminist beliefs.
-From a very young age, I knew I could be whatever I wanted - my parents made it very clear that my life trajectory was not limited by my biological sex.
+From a very young age, I knew I could do anything – my parents made it very clear that my life trajectory was not limited by my biological sex.
 One of my biggest motivators in school was ensuring that I never had to depend on a man for financial stability.
 I quickly applied this to other areas of my life.
-I didn't want to be dependent on a man for anything - and certainly not my orgasms.
+I didn’t want to be dependent on a man for anything – and certainly not my orgasms.
 I was fortunate that my first boyfriend was supportive of my sexual empowerment.
 He actually gave me my first vibrator, and never hesitated when I masturbated during or after intercourse.
 We felt strongly that we should both achieve orgasm as part of our regular sexual activity.
 I naively thought most relationships were similar in their pleasure equity.

 A very wise woman said, “masturbation is the foundation for all human sexual activity.”
 That woman – my mentor, my teacher, my inspiration – is Betty Dodson.
 I discovered her book, Sex for One, when I was in college.
 After devouring her book in one night, I knew I was destined to share her work.
 I searched for “sexual consciousness raising groups” like the ones she led out of her Manhattan apartment in the 1970s.
 Unfortunately, she was no longer doing those groups at the time.